 In Reason, everything is an entity.
 A page is an entity.
 A news story is an entity.
 An image is an entity.
 A video is an entity.
 A form is an entity.
 Basically, any type of content is an entity.
 (You can also think of an entity as an “entry”, a “database row”, or a “record”.)

 Reason creates powerful pages by connecting (or associating) entities together.
-For example, lets say you have a simple page on your site (an entity) and an image that you’ve uploaded to the site (also an entity).
+For example, lets say you have a simple page on your site (an entity) and an image (also an entity) that you’ve uploaded to the site.
 To put the image on the page, simply associate (connect) it with the page.